North Llanrwst railway station: Services

-Five southbound and six northbound trains call on request Mon-Sat (approximately every three hours), with four trains each way on Sundays.
+Six trains call in both directions on request Mon-Sat (approximately every three hours), with four trains each way on Sundays.

-In March 2019 however, services were suspended and replaced by buses due to major flood damage to the track and formation at multiple locations on the line caused by Storm Gareth on 16 March 2019.
+In March 2019, however, services were suspended and replaced by buses due to major flood damage to the track and formation at multiple locations on the line caused by Storm Gareth on 16 March 2019.
 Repairs took several months to complete, and services resumed on 18 July 2019, ahead of the 2019 National Eisteddfod which was being staged in Llanrwst.
 Additional trains were provided for the Eisteddfod, terminating at North Llanrwst, and a special steam charter was run to celebrate the line's re-opening.
-Further storm damage to the north (this time from Storm Ciara) in February 2020 with services again being suspended until the line was reopened on 28 September 2020.
+Further storm damage to the north (this time from Storm Ciara) in February 2020 resulted in services again being suspended until the line was reopened on 28 September 2020.